 Finally, a main study also showed that Sevelamer carbonate Zentiva was effective at lowering phosphate levels in 100 children: children who took Sevelamer carbonate Zentiva had a greater reduction in phosphorous (0.87 mg/dl) than those taking placebo (a dummy treatment) who had a rise in phosphorous of 0.04 mg/dl.

 What are the risks associated with Sevelamer carbonate Zentiva?

-Sevelamer carbonate Zentiva must not be used in people with hypophosphataemia (low blood phosphate levels) or with bowel obstruction (a blockage in the gut).
-For the full list of all side effects and restrictions with Sevelamer carbonate Zentiva, see the package leaflet.
+Sevelamer carbonate Zentiva must not be used in people with low blood phosphate levels or with bowel obstruction (a blockage in the gut).
+For the full list of restrictions with Sevelamer carbonate Zentiva, see the package leaflet.

 Why is Sevelamer carbonate Zentiva approved?

 Studies show that Sevelamer carbonate Zentiva is effective at reducing levels of blood phosphate in patients with hyperphosphataemia, and its side effects are considered manageable.
 The European Medicines Agency therefore concluded that Sevelamer carbonate Zentiva’s benefits are greater than its risks and recommended that it be approved for use in the EU.